How to use window light 3 ways for very different looks

 Example of how to use window light as side light and back light

-In the photo on the left the boy is side lit from a window to my left.
-For the photo on the right, I changed position and the boy is now backlit.
-You can see the room layout in the backlit photo below.
+In the photo on the left the boy is side lit from a window to my left with light on the camera side of his face, making it broad lighting.
+For the photo on the right, I changed position and the shadow side of the boy’s face is now to camera, making it short lighting.

 How to use windows for backlighting portraits indoors